Applying to WSU

 • Undocumented and DACA High school students interested in receiving college credit will apply to Weber State University following the same steps listed above.
 (HB 144 not needed while still in High School)

-• For concurrent enrollment students that are undocumented and have graduated high school, in order to get in-state tuition, you must hand-deliver or send in your transcript to the Admissions Office that shows your graduation date.
+• For concurrent enrollment students who are undocumented and have graduated high school, in order to get in-state tuition you must hand-deliver or send in your transcript to the Admissions Office that shows your graduation date.
 You must also fill out and submit a non-resident tuition exemption affidavit.
-Please be aware, that the tuition waiver/affidavit will not reflect on your bill until one week before school starts.
+Please be aware that the tuition waiver/affidavit will not reflect on your bill until one week before school starts.
 If you have questions or concerns, please call the Admissions Office at 801-626-6050.